Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/intro_best_pract_ibmi/using_cftutil.md

 ### File passed as a parameter

-The following command runs the CFTUTIL utility, which reads the commands to be executed in the <span class="code">`scen.cft`</span> file and displays the results.
+The following command runs the CFTUTIL utility, which reads the commands to be executed in the `scen.cft` file and displays the results.

 ****Example****